enarx/enarx/.github/ISSUE_TEMPLATE/meta.md

 ---
 name: Meta
 about: For larger, medium/long-term tasks that should be broken into easily-digestible pieces.
 title: Description of the eventual goal
-labels: 'meta'
+labels: meta
 assignees: ''

 ---

 **Description**
 What needs to be improved?
 What should be done?
 Has there been any related work before?
 Any relevant links or material?